roaked/roaked.github.io/content/docs/2code/1drone/_index.md

 This interesting concept revolves around the development of a comprehensive system that seamlessly combines state-of-the-art technologies to enhance Red Bull drone racing.
 It is desired to fuse AI-driven algorithms, computer vision systems, and simulated dynamics modeling to optimize drone navigation through complex racecourses.

-The branches in which we are hoping to develop are:
+The following topics are studied:

 - **Computer Vision or AI-Enabled Obstacle Detection and Avoidance**: Implement sophisticated AI algorithms coupled with computer vision systems onboard the drones.
 These systems will enable real-time obstacle detection and swift maneuvering to avoid collisions during high-speed races.